rboswellj/CodeLouProject/README.md

 # CodeLouProject
-Final Project for Front End Web Development
+Final Project for Front End Web Development.

+This is a portfolio site created from scratch in order to showcase my work